 - 1. Completed undergraduate application for admission. - 2.
 A non-refundable application fee of \$50.
 Payment can be made by credit card or check. - 3.
-Statement of Purpose responding to the following in 300 words or more: which addresses the following: - Tell us about the experiences that have shaped your personal journey and how those experiences have influenced your faith, as well as your academic, career or personal goals. - Hope International University seeks to develop servant leaders; how do you see your goals and background fitting into that mission? - Share what factors are most important to you when making a final college decision and why - 4.
-Reference contact information for both a Church Leader and an Educator/ Employer.
-A reference may not be a relative of the applicant. - 5.
+Statement of Purpose responding to the following in 500 words or more: which addresses the following: - Tell us about the experiences that have shaped your personal journey and how those experiences have influenced your faith, as well as your academic, career or personal goals. - Hope International University seeks to develop servant leaders; how do you see your goals and background fitting into that mission? - Share what factors are most important to you when making a final college decision and why - 4.
 Official transcripts from all previously attended colleges/universities.
 Official transcripts must be sealed and sent directly from the school to the Undergraduate Admission Office.
 No unofficial copies will be accepted.
 If any college coursework is in progress at the time of application, an additional final transcript must be sent when the coursework is complete.
 Transfer students who have completed 24 or more transferrable semester units are generally not required to submit high school transcripts.